gogameguru/glift-go-game/readme.txt

 == Changelog ==

+= 0.3.5 =
+* Fix - Upgrade to Glift 0.17.6 -- Fixes spacing issues for comments with newlines when displayed in the comment box.

 = 0.3.4 =
 * Fix - Upgrade to Glift 0.17.5 -- Fixes iOS delay for icon bar events and makes the disableZoomForMobile work.
 Add cap on jump-ahead/behind button.